-Hunting arrows are the most important part of bowhunting: with them, you can’t harvest anything!
+Hunting arrows are the most important part of bowhunting: without them, you can’t harvest anything!

 But not all hunting arrows are them same.